ramensoftware/r11-resource-redirect/README.md

 ## Contributing

-If you have additions resources fitting the Recitfy 11 design that you would like to share, please submit a [pull request](https://github.com/Undisputed00x/R11-resource-redirect/pulls).
+If you have additional resources fitting the Rectify11 design that you would like to share, please submit a [pull request](https://github.com/Undisputed00x/R11-resource-redirect/pulls).

 ### Issues